dannymendiola/sidekick/README.md

 ### **Core features**

-- ✅ **100% local**: Your story is stored on your device and never sent to a server, AI dataset, or anywhere else you may not want it.
+- ✅ **100% local**: Your story is stored on your device.
+It is never sent to a server, AI dataset, or anywhere else you may not want it.
 - ⏹️ **Export and import**: Easily save your story to a file, for safekeeping or to import on another device
 - ⏹️ **Create story elements**: Flesh out your story with moments, themes, locations, and interrelated characters
-    - ⏹️ **Moments**: Create and easily order story moments/scenes, each linking important characters, locations, and themes
+    - ⏹️ **Moments**: Create and easily flesh out story moments/scenes.
+Each can link to important characters, locations, and themes
     - ⏹️ **Themes**: Lay out over-arching ideas that tie your story together, and easily view them from anywhere in the app
-    - ⏹️ **Characters**: Describe your story's characters with several useful prompts
+    - ✅ **Characters**: Describe your story's characters with several useful prompts
     - ⏹️ **Character dynamics**: Link characters to each other and describe their relationship
     - ⏹️ **Locations**: Describe your story's vibrant settings

 ### **Feature backlog**

 - ⏹️ **Live link suggestions**: When editing, other mentioned and unlinked story elements automatically highlight, making it easy to create potentially useful connections

-## 🤔 Why?

-**Sidekick** aims to provide an intuitive way for writers to plan important elements of their story, and to encourage users to think about how these elements work together and with the story as a whole.

 ## ✨ Getting started